JointFlow/DFMGenerator/README.md

 The developers kindly acknowledges the Danish Underground Consortium (TotalEnergies E&P Denmark, Noreco & Nordsøfonden) for granting the permission to publish this work.
 This research has received funding from the Danish Hydrocarbon Research and Technology Centre (DHRTC) under the AWF Improved Recovery programme.

-Please note that DFN Generator comes with no warranty and no liability for any consequence arising from its useis accepted.
+Please note that DFM Generator comes with no warranty and no liability for any consequence arising from its use is accepted.
 There is also no formal support or service level agreement for the software.
 However if you encounter any problems, or have any comments or suggestions, please contact us and we will try to help you.
 Please also report any bugs that you encounter or requests for functionality enhancements in the same way.